SeanIsayama/Food-Recipe-Study/README.md

 ### Interesting Aggregates

+The boxplots in our bivariate analysis displays a visual representation of the distribution of each `'shopping_cart'` value.
+To investigate a more numerical analysis, we wll create a pivot table that shows the mean, median, min, and max calorie value for each distribution.

 | shopping_cart | mean<br>calories| median<br>calories  | min<br>calories | max<br>calories |
 |--------------:|:----------------|:--------------------|----------------:|:----------------|
 |near empty     | 291.411553      | 180.6               | 0.0             | 2987.6          |